What is BOTOX® Cosmetic?

 Is treatment with BOTOX® Cosmetic painful?

 Discomfort is usually minimal and brief.
-Prior to injection, your physician may choose to numb the area with a cold pack or anesthetic cream.
-The entire procedure takes approximately 10 minutes.
+As a result, prior to injection, your physician may choose to numb the area with a cold pack or anesthetic cream.
+Consequently, the entire procedure takes approximately 10 minutes.
 Most patients are in and out of the physician’s office without downtime following BOTOX® Cosmetic treatment.